isabelcachola/rssfinalproject/README.md

 INFO - Time to run script: 4.008340358734131 secs
 ```

-To run an individual swap, identify the (0-indexed) token you would like to swap with `swap_idx` and the value you would like to swap in with `swap_val`:
+To run an individual substitution with a specified swap, identify the (0-indexed) token you would like to swap with `swap_idx` and the value you would like to swap in with `swap_val`:
 ```
 $ python analysis.py --lang_pair en-es --src "this is a test" --swap_idx 3 --swap_val sentence
 cossim between src (test) and sub (sentence) is: 0.297076.